 By Jens Petersen - Own work, CC BY-SA 3.0, https://commons.wikimedia.org/w/index.php?curid=1465941

-Comprising over 300 species, Cardinalfish mostly live in saltwater, although a few species are brackish or even freshwater fish.
+Cardinalfish encompass a vast group of over 300 species, primarily inhabiting saltwater environments, although a few species can tolerate brackish or even freshwater conditions.

-This peaceful fish can become slightly aggressive to smaller fish of the same family, and is best housed in a small school of 3 or more fish.
+This peaceful fish can exhibit slight aggression towards smaller members of the same family.
+It thrives best when housed in a compact school comprising three or more individuals.

 3. Firefish